leonardkrief/miniRT/README.md

 `Lenght` and `Diameter` cannot be negative.
 </details>

+> ### Textures

-My ray-tracer already supports several textures but I still need to code a way to parse them.
+My ray-tracer supports several textures but I still need to code how to parse them.
 They are modifiable in the source code though.
-Check my main.c for examples :)
+Check my `main.c` files for examples :)